Can Drugs of Abuse Kill My Loved One?

 Addiction is a type of living death for the addict and those around him.
 Try to talk to the person about getting help through rehabilitation.
-The qualified professionals at Best Drug Rehabilitation Center will offer help, advice, and customize a treatment plan so you or your loved one can regain control of life.
+The qualified professionals at Best Drug Rehabilitation will offer help, advice, and customize a treatment plan so you or your loved one can regain control of life.

 Rehabilitation treatment centers can offer the experience it will take to recover from drug addiction.
-Whether the abused drugs are painkillers, depressants such as Xanax or Vicodin, alcohol, or street drugs such as cocaine, heroin or marijuana, drug addicts should seek immediate help.
+Whether the abused drugs are painkillers, depressants such as Xanax or Vicodin, alcohol, or street drugs such as cocaine, heroin, or marijuana, drug addicts should seek immediate help.
 A large enough dose of any drug could tell the brain to stop breathing.

-Americans consume more than 60 percent of all illegal drugs in the world and 95 percent of all untreated addicts will die from their addiction.
+Americans consume more than 60 percent of all illegal drugs in the world, and 95 percent of all untreated addicts will die from their addiction.
 Approximately half of all state prison inmates admit they were under the influence of drugs or alcohol when they committed the crime that put them in prison.
-While more than 23 million people need alcohol and drug treatment, only a small percentage seeks help.
+While more than 23 million people need alcohol and drug treatment, only a small percentage seek help.

 Unfortunately, because of these kinds of statistics, many addicts will die prematurely, up to 26 years earlier than they normally would have.
 Many will die and cause other people to die in traffic accidents that are alcohol-related or in crimes they were involved in.
 Alcohol is a dangerous drug and it is as addictive as many illicit drugs.
 Unfortunately, children of addicts and alcoholics are four times more likely to become addicted.

 Many people die from the violent behavior that is attributed to drug and alcohol abuse.
-Violence due to alcohol or drugs is responsible for 49 percent of murders, 52 percent of rapes, 21 percent of suicides and 60 percent of child abuse.
+Violence due to alcohol or drugs is responsible for 49 percent of murders, 52 percent of rapes, 21 percent of suicides, and 60 percent of child abuse.
 Addiction rates are highest between the ages of 18 and 29.